PirminP/one-for-all/README.md

 # Project One for All

-#### Using a database table containing a SpotifyClone, this project consists of normalizing the application's information and performing challenges to obtain the desired information using MySQL
+#### Using a database table containing a SpotifyClone, this project consists of normalizing the application's information and performing challenges to obtain the desired information using MySQL.

 * Designed by using MySQL & Docker
 * Applying knowledge of database normalization following Normal Forms